Once you have found a patent of interest, there are various reasons why you may well want to look for similar technologies, these include:

-The easiest way to do this is to refer to the “More Like This” section.
-Once you have found a patent you like you can click on it and enter into the individual patent view.
-When you are in the individual patent view down the left-hand side there are a number of tabs.
-The last tab at the bottom is the “More Like This” section.
-This tab analyses the patent you are currently viewing and pulls up the 20 most similar patents to this, based on keyword similarity.
+The easiest way to do this is to refer to the “Similar Patents" section.
+Once you have found a patent you like, you can click on it and enter into the individual patent view.
+When you are in the single individual patent view, down the left-hand side there are a number of tabs.
+The last tab at the bottom is the “Similar Patents” section.
+This tab analyses the patent you are currently viewing and pulls up the 100 most similar patents to this, based on keyword similarity.

 Landscaping / Magnifying Glass Tool

 An alternative method to do this is to create a search.
-When you are happy with the search and have found a really interesting patent you can then plot the search results onto a Landscape.
-When in the landscape you can search for the individual patent that you liked.
+When you are happy with the search and have found a really interesting patent, you can then plot the search results onto a Landscape.
+When in the landscape, you can search for the individual patent that you liked.
 This can be achieved by selecting the “Magnifying Glass” icon (1) and then typing in either keywords or publication number etc (2).
-PatSnap will either identify the exact patent on the map (3) if you use the publication number or it will highlight a group and bring up a list of all the patents that contain the keywords in your search.
+PatSnap will either identify the exact patent on the map (3), if you use the publication number or keyword it will highlight a group and bring up a list of all the patents that contain the keywords in your search.

 The way in which the Landscape populates individual patents is based on their commonality.
 The closer two patents are, the more similar they are.
 This is because the algorithm behind the landscape plots patents based on their IPC/CPC similarity.
 Therefore, we can say those patents closest to our patent of interest are the most similar.